 How do I demonstrate English language proficiency?

-For international applicants whose native language is not English, the University of Washington recommends a 92 minimum TOEFL score.
-Please note that the university does not accept IELTS scores.
+For international applicants whose native language is not English, the University of Washington recommends a 92 minimum TOEFL score or a 7.0 minimum IELTS score.

 If you are an international applicant who will receive a bachelor’s degree from a U.S. institution or if your undergraduate education was completed in English, you are not required to submit TOEFL scores.